Teknologforeningen/fars/README.md

 Logged in users can view the different bookables in the system and make bookings for them.
 They can also unbook their own bookings.

+Bookables can however be configured to be restricted to a certain group, in which case only users part of that group (and administrators of course) can make bookings for it.
+Other authenticated users can still view the bookings.

+Bookables can also be configured to be hidden, in which case only users that are allowed to make bookings for it can view the bookings.
+This only comes into play if a bookable is restricted to a certain group, since normally every logged in user can make bookings for all bookables.

 ### Non-authenticated users

 Users that haven't logged into the site can only view the bookables that are public.
 All other functionality requires them to log in.